Wilhelman/Tabula-Rasa-Engine/README.md

 ## Installation instructions

 Download the zip file and unzip it.
 Open the folder, execute the .exe and enjoy!
+You can find the models and textures in the _assets_ folder.
+All models have a _DDS_ texture associated.

 _IMPORTANT: do not modify, change or add any folder or file as you might not be able to execute the game engine._